I-Lovell/Quizbook/docs/frontend_routes/Posts/posts.md

 Returns: Array of post objects by specified user_id

-Error HAndling: "Unable to fetch posts"
+Error Handling: "Unable to fetch posts"